 Wild camping in the Cairngorms is legal and is well tolerated thanks to Scotland’s Right to Roam Act.

-We talk more about that, as well as offer some tips and tell you some of our favourite wild camping spots in the Cairngorms, further down in this article.
+We talk more about that, as well as offer some tips and tell you some ideas for wild camping spots in the Cairngorms, further down in this article.
 We even have a free camping game for kids that’s perfect for your trip to the Cairngorms!

 But first, below are a few Cairngorm campsite recommendations in case you’re looking for the perfect place to pitch you tent.

-- The Weather and Best Months to Visit
+- The Weather & Best Months To Visit

 - Free Scavenger Hunt Game

 Camping In The Cairngorms: A Holiday You’ll Never Forget!

 There are some great campsites to choose from that are located close to some of the main walking, hiking and cycling routes in the Cairngorms – we give some of our favourites below.